soerinegerlich/high_arctic_arthropod_phenology_manuscript/README.md

 *Please note:* phenology_metrics.csv includes phenology estimates for analysis of temporal trends.
 Pheno_air_temp.csv also includes temperature data that can be related to arthropod phenology esimates.

 # Analysis scripts
-The following quarto documents with all relevant code and detailed descriptions of each step of the analysis performed can be used to reproduce the analysis:
+Several scripts are available that include different types of analyses.
+However, the following quarto documents contain all relevant code and detailed descriptions of each step of the analysis performed in the study that can be used to reproduce the analysis:

 ```
-/Temporal_trends.qmd
+/Temporal_trends_updated.qmd
 /Pheno_response_climate.qmd
-/Multiple_regression_arthropod_taxa_responses_climate_PEAK.qmd
-/Multiple_regression_arthropod_taxa_responses_climate_DURATION.qmd
-/Functional_group_phenological_responses.qmd
+/Functional_group_phenological_responses_updated.qmd

 ```

-The following R scripts contains relevant code to reproduce figures 1 - 5
+The following R scripts contain relevant code to reproduce figures 2 - 6

 ```
 /climate_fig.R
 /pheno_niche_fig.R
-/pheno_responses_climate.R
+/pheno_climate_trends_fig.R
 /functional_groups_fig.R

 ```